-When I met him, he was well on this way to achieving this goal.
-His brothers (who were already in a real street gang) told him that he needed three things to be accepted into their gang: Know how to count up to one million, be able to add/subtract [simple numbers] and form his own “starter gang.”
+When I met him, he was well on his way to achieving this goal.
+His brothers (real street gang members) told him he needed three things to be accepted into their gang.
+Know how to count up to one million, be able to add/subtract (simple numbers), and form his own “starter gang.”
 I found it comical that the reason for counting up to a million was so that he could appreciate how much money he would be making.

 You’re the best -Bill

-December, 21, 2017
+December, 21, 2017 Updated March 18, 2023

 BUY MY BOOK